August Advanced Wet Sanding Training

 Following the conclusion of Day 2, students will head to a group dinner, providing an opportunity to relax, discuss the day's work, and continue learning in a more informal setting.

-Day 3 – Paint Correction & Refinement
+Day 3 – Paint Correction & Final Refinement

 The final day transitions into correcting and refining the sanded surface.